-Powerful cyclone strikes South Pacific islands
+Powerful cyclone strikes South Pacific Islands

 The cyclone disrupted social distancing measures on an island nation that was already under a state of emergency due to the coronavirus.
 The ban on gatherings greater than five people obviously had to come to an end as residents sought refuge to shelters.

 Sadly, the storm has already proven deadly.
-A ferry went down near the Solomon Islands, leaving 5 confirmed dead and 22 more missing.
+A ferry went down near the Solomon Islands, leaving five confirmed dead and 22 more missing.

 The storm is forecast to track near or just south of Fiji by the middle of the week, weakening only very slightly.